Saturday, September 24, 2016

-When he retired, he was the sixth leading scorer in NHL history and was subsequently inducted to the Hockey Hall of Fame in 1990.
+When he retired, he was the sixth leading scorer in NHL history and was subsequently inducted to the Hockey Hall of Fame on this date in 1990.

-Today's featured jersey is a 1983-84 Buffalo Sabres Gilbert Perreault jersey from the CCM vintage line.
+Today's featured jersey is a 1983-84 Buffalo Sabres Gilbert Perreault jersey.
 The Sabres played with essentially the same jerseys from 1970 to 1996 with only slight variations such as eliminating the original tie-neck collars in 1978, the same year they added shoulder logos, and minor changes to the arm and waist stripes in 1983.

 This jersey proved so popular with the Sabres fans that it was brought back as a third jersey in 2006-07 and was modernized for a new third jersey again in 2008.

 First, a real treat, footage from the first ever Buffalo Sabres game and Perreault's first ever NHL goal against Pittsburgh.

 Here is the Legends of Hockey biography of Gilbert Perreault.

 Next up is a great compilation of Perreault action highlights.

 Finally a musical tribute to "The French Connection" line, featuring Gilbert Perreault.